JUN 24, 2020

 How to Use the Advance Beneficiary Notice 2020 Edition

-Effective June 21, CMS requires all practices to use an updated version of form CMS-R-131, known as the Advance Beneficiary Notice or ABN.
-The new version replaces the 2011 form.
-The content of the form remains the same, but the expiration date in the bottom left corner has been changed to 03/2020.
+Effective Aug.
+30, 2020 the Centers for Medicare & Medicaid Services requires all practices to use an updated version of form CMS-R-131, known as the Advance Beneficiary Notice, or ABN.
+The new version replaces the 2071 form.
+The content of the form remains the same, but the expiration date in the bottom left corner has been changed to "06/30/2023."

 When you need to get an ABN

 You should obtain a signed ABN from a Medicare Part B patient when you’re not sure about frequency or diagnosis coverage.
 When determining if Medicare Part B covers a service, you should first look for a policy.

 Cases where coverage is unclear include:

 - An oculofacial procedure that may be deemed cosmetic rather than medically necessary;

 - A service provided more frequently than CMS covers.